 "I don't have any money."

 The man smiled, "I don't either.
-Just grab some food and run out.
+Just grab something and run out.
 You aren't afraid of that are you?"

-The boy felt trapped.
-Sure that the man would be waiting for him, and take it out on him if he didn't come out with food, he weakly said, "No, I'm not afraid."
+Caleb's face turned red.
+Sure that the man would be waiting to take it out on him if he didn't come out with food, he said, "No, I'm not afraid."

-The man grinned, "Good.
-I know we'll be crossing paths again."
+The man grinned, "Good, I know we'll cross paths again."

 The man in the pickup truck had disappeared.

-The deputy went easy on the boy and didn't press his questions.
-The interrogation ended quickly.
-"You know that if I don't return you to your home, I will have to call the state juvenile authorities."
+The deputy went easy on the boy and stopped his questions.
+"You know that if I don't return you to your home, I will have to call the State Juvenile Authorities."